fatfreecrm/ransack_ui/README.md

 Provides HTML templates and JavaScript to build a fully functional advanced search form using Ransack.

+Please note: this project is still in alpha and the following instructions are not yet complete/fully working.

 ## Installation

 Add this line to your application's Gemfile: